Nanjala Nyabola: Public speaking

 Nyabola is a frequent contributor to the BBC World Service, particularly on issues around Kenyan politics and technology.

-She is a prolific speaker at universities including discussions of African politics, specifically Kenya, migration, feminism, and the digital at the University of Edinburgh, SOAS, Stanford University.
+She is a prolific speaker, contributing to discussions on African politics, specifically Kenya, migration, feminism and the digital age, at the University of Edinburgh, SOAS, and Stanford University.

-Nyabola has been an invited speaker at numerous international conferences on the politics of the digital, including re:publica 2018 and 2019, the 2018 Forum on Internet Freedom in Africa, and the 2019 RightsCon in Tunis.
+Nyabola has been an invited speaker at numerous international conferences on the politics of the digital age, including re:publica 2018 and 2019, the 2018 Forum on Internet Freedom in Africa, and the 2019 RightsCon in Tunis.
 She gave the opening keynote at the 2022 Association of Internet Researchers conference.